 - Gallery Text

-This jar is the earliest known vessel signed and dated by Dave Drake, an enslaved African American potter who made alkaline-glazed stoneware jars and jugs in the Edgefield District of South Carolina in the mid-19th century.
+This jar is the earliest known vessel signed and dated by David Drake, an enslaved African American potter who made alkaline-glazed stoneware jars and jugs in the Edgefield District of South Carolina in the mid-19th century.
 Also known as Dave the Potter, Drake dated and frequently signed his vessels; occasionally he inscribed them with rhyming couplets.
 On the shoulder of this jar, Drake inscribed the date (“January 27, 1840”), his name, and a reference to his owner (“Mr. Miles,” or Lewis Miles).
 Sturdy jars and jugs like these are fundamentally the products of enslavement; they were produced by slaves for Southern plantations, which required substantial, durable vessels to preserve and store food for a large labor force.
 Drake’s pottery stands out, however, because it advertised his skill and literacy at a time when it was illegal for slaves to read and write in South Carolina.

 - Identification and Creation